Definitive Guide to Conformal Coating Application Methods

 Conformal coating materials, including acrylics, epoxies, urethanes, silicones, and Parylene, introduce different benefits, drawbacks, and challenges to any project.
 Because there is no one-size-fits-all solution to unique electronic protection requirements, you must carefully consider these variables and how they may apply to your needs.

-Consideration must also be taken for the conformal coating application method itself, which includes brushing, spraying, dipping, and chemical vapor deposition.
+Consideration must also be taken for the conformal coating application method, which includes brushing, spraying, dipping, and chemical vapor deposition.
 Your choice of application will hinge upon the complexity of the substrate to be coated, required performance, and throughput requirements.
-Curing time, capital investment, and rework may also factor into the overall selection of the coating application method you choose.
+Curing time, capital investment, and possible rework and removal may also factor into the overall selection of the conformal coating application method you choose.

-This blog post will briefly discuss a selection of popular conformal coating techniques and touch upon each method’s benefits, drawbacks, and potential challenges.
+This blog post will briefly discuss popular conformal coating techniques and discuss each method’s benefits, drawbacks, and potential challenges.

 Brush coating is a well-known application technique used to coat a limited quantity of substrates.
 In this process, the operator formulates coating material, dips a brush into the coating container, and manually applies it to the substrate.
 With proper application, this method can yield excellent results on even surfaces.

 Manual brushing is a viable choice for low volumes, such as prototype runs.
 Brush coating can also be suitable for touchup after repairs or rework.
-This method also works well for high topography PCBAs due to the operator’s measure of control.
+This conformal coating application method also works well for high-topography PCBAs due to the operator’s measure of control.

 |Straightforward and low startup costs||Difficult to control the material thickness|